apache/helix/website/0.8.1/src/site/markdown/design_crushed.md

 Consistent hashing ensures minimize partition movement.
 Note that the first 3 steps are using full node list, regardless of disabled or offline nodes.
 So the assignment will be stable even the algorithm contains random factors such hashCode.
 Then step 4 ensures all the disabled nodes are handled correctly without causing huge partition movements.

-One potential issue of using intuitive algorithm is not converging.
-In this case, CrushED falls back to CRUSH.
-Pseudocode is listed below.
+Pseudocode of above algorithm is as follows :

 **Pseudo Code**